hanyu-dev/ktls/crates/ktls-core/README.md

 | 5.4.x (LTS)  |  5.4.181  |

 - For LTS versions, we test against the latest patch.
-- Have simply tested the minimum applicable kernel version, and listed above, though lacking CI testing guarantees.
+- Have simply tested the minimum applicable kernel version, and listed above.

   We recommend using the latest Linux kernel, at least 6.6 LTS, for better support of kTLS.